agileandy/code-analysis/README.md

 ## Acknowledgements

 This prompt was co-designed through an iterative and collaborative process.
-Special thanks to the human user for their sharp-eyed debugging, insightful feedback, and brilliant suggestions that drove the evolution from a simple idea to this robust and powerful tool.
+Special thanks to the human user for their sharp-eyed debugging, insightful feedback, and brilliant suggestions that drove the evolution from a simple idea to this robust and powerful tool.   (yeah, I let Gemini write the readme...)